fightforthefuture/digital-climate-strike/README.md

      * one day.
      */
     cookieExpirationDays: 1, // @type {number}

     /**
+     * Set the language of the widget.
+We currently support:
+     * 'en': English
+     * 'de': German
+     * 'es': Spanish
+     * Defaults to null, which will obey the nagivator.language setting of the
+     * viewer's browser.
+     */
+     language: null, // @type {string}

+    /**
      * Allow you to override the iFrame hostname.
 Defaults to https://assets.digitalclimatestrike.net
      */